 Procedure

-15 The Board normally meets whenever a Congress is in session and between Congresses the President’s decisionat or on requests submitted by at least one-third of the Board’s voting members, but in any case at least once a year.
+14 The Board normally meets whenever a Congress is in session and at least on an annual basis between Congresses.
+Additional Board meetings may be convened at the President’s discretion or by requests submitted by at least one-third of the Board’s voting members.

-16 Decisions require a simple majority of votes, provided that more than half of the voting members of the Board are present..
+15 Decisions made during Board meetings, or by electronic ballot between Board meetings, require a simple majority of votes, provided that more than half of the voting members of the Board are present.
+Each Division Co-Coordinators will have 0.5 (one-half) votes; all other voting members of the Board will each have one vote.
+If one of the two Division Co-Coordinators is unable to attend a Board meeting, the other Co-Coordinator will have one full vote.

-17 Committees can be established by the President with agreement of the Board to support the Board in its tasks and functions.
-Committees consist of a chair and at least two other members and may differ with regard to duration and scope:
+16 Special Committees can be established by the President with approval of the Board to support the Board in its tasks and functions, such as facilitating nominations for Board positions (Nominating Committee) and assessing nominations for honours and awards (Honours and Awards Committee).
+Committees consist of a chair and at least two other members, and may differ with regard to their duration and scope:

-17.1 The Management Committee (MC), a permanent committee comprising the President (chair), Vice-Presidents, Immediate Past President, Executive Director, one of the Division Coordinators, one of the President’s Nominees and, as observers, the Chair of the Congress Organizing Committee and the Chair of the Congress Scientific Committee.
-The MC acts between Board meetings and has the responsibility, inter alia, of identifying overall policy, assisting the Board and preparing materials for coming meetings and Congresses, including the IUFRO World Congress, regional congresses and other major IUFRO events.
+16.1 The Management Committee (MC), a permanent committee comprising the President (chair), Vice-Presidents, Immediate Past President, Executive Director, one of the Division Co-Coordinators, one of the President’s Nominees and, as observers, the Chair of the Congress Organizing Committee and the Chair of the Congress Scientific Committee.
+The MC acts between Board meetings and has the responsibility, inter alia, of advising the Board on overall policy, assisting the Board and preparing materials for upcoming meetings and Congresses, including the IUFRO World Congress, regional congresses and other major IUFRO events.
 The MC oversees the finances of the Union and, excluding the President and the Executive Director, verifies the use of funds according to the aims of the Union.

-17.2 Other permanent committees, acting over the full Board period;
+16.2 Other permanent committees, acting over the full Board period;

-17.3 Committees which need not exist for a full Board period. (see Internal Regulations Section V.7.2-3)
+16.3 Ad hoc committees which may be established for less than a full Board period. (see Internal Regulations Section V.6.3)

 Enlarged Board